sonichacki/sonicmovie2_twitter_blocklist/README.md

 the list includes known accounts that are known to post spoilers of the movie content (especially screenshots and post-end credits)

 # Philosophy
-the only motivation with the list is to prevent users from being spoiled by these users.
+the only motivation with the list is to prevent users from being spoiled about sonic movie 2 by these accounts.
 <b><i>no personal harassment or threats towards the listed accounts is intended with this use of list.</b></i>

 # How to use